maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$ \inner{u}{v} = \trace{u^Tv} $$

-The practical consequence is that the Lie algebra metric, extended to the manifold by left or right translation, is a *Riemannian metric*.
-The most interesting consequence is that the Lie group exponential can be used to compute geodesics for this metric.
+So the Lie algebra metric, extended to the whole manifold by left or right translation, is a *Riemannian metric* (the one induced by the ambient space).
+An interesting consequence is that the Lie group exponential can be used to compute geodesics for this metric.

 ### Geodesics